 Taking toddlers to Disney World is one of life’s greatest joys and also can be one of life’s biggest frustrations!
 Between toddlers being small, nap time, and the uncertainty of how they will respond to certain events and characters, our biggest tip is this: BE FLEXIBLE.
 Relax, remember that you are at the happiest place on earth, and go with the flow!

 If you have not read our post on what to do in the Magic Kingdom with your toddler we suggest you start there.
 We recommend spending two days in the Magic Kingdom and getting the full Disney experience there.
-Obviously visit the other parks, but because we are all on limited time at Disney, prioritize the Magic Kingdom if you are visiting with toddlers.
+Obviously visit the other parks (we have tips for visiting Animal Kingdom with toddlers here), but because we are all on limited time at Disney, prioritize the Magic Kingdom if you are visiting with toddlers.

 A few disclaimers: